GabrielMartorelli/LOGIN/README.md

 # LOGIN
 This is a login screen template downloaded from the web, which i finally ended up stirring in some parts only for study of both the CSS language, the MYSQL database and to help the implementation in the integrated project also listed on this github ...
 I hope you like it! :D

+NOTE: CONTAINS SOME CODE ERRORS AND CONNECTION ERRORS WITH THE DATABASE SINCE IT WAS USED FOR STUDY ONLY :)